timnashcouk/two-factor-enforced/README.md

 Download the plugin ZIP file from this repository.
 1. Upload the ZIP file via the Plugins > Add New > Upload Plugin section of your WordPress dashboard.
-2. ctivate the plugin from the Plugins menu.
+2. Activate the plugin from the Plugins menu.

 ### WP-CLI Installation
 Run the following via WP-CLI